Experiencing GI Symptoms?

-- Nonsteroidal anti-inflammatory drugs such as ibuprofen or naproxen
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen

 - Vitamins that contain iron or iron supplements

-In addition, prior to your procedure, the rectum and the lower colon must be completely cleansed of stool.
+In addition, prior to your procedure, the rectum and the lower colon must be completely cleansed of stool in order to obtain accurate results.
 Your doctor will give you detailed instructions on how to cleanse your colon.
-In general, this requires the use of one or two enemas prior to the procedure and/or may also call for a laxative and some dietary modifications.
-This is done to obtain accurate results.

-For the test, the person will lie on a table while the physician inserts a sigmoid scope into the anus and slowly guides it through the rectum (lowest portion of the colon) and into the sigmoid colon.
-The scope inflates the colon with air to give the physician a better view.
-The camera sends a video image of the intestinal lining to a computer screen, allowing the physician to examine the tissues lining the sigmoid colon and rectum.
-Once the scope has reached the furthest point that can be comfortably reached, the physician withdraws it slowly while examining the lining of the colon again but in more detail.
-Sometimes very small polyps are removed during the exam, or the biopsy instrument is used to obtain other tissue samples to assess growths or inflammation.
-This tissue is sent to the pathology lab for analysis.
-Depending what is seen, sometimes a complete colonoscopy or other testing might be advised.
-Using sedation for the procedure varies with the reason for the procedure and other factors that should be discussed with the doctor doing the procedure.
-Sedation is NOT normally needed.
+During a flexible sigmoidoscopy, your GI physician inserts a sigmoid scope into the anus and guides it through the rectum and into the sigmoid colon.
+The scope inflates the colon with air to give your doctor a better view.
+The camera sends a video image of the intestinal lining to a monitor, allowing the physician to examine the tissues lining the sigmoid colon and rectum.
+Once the scope reaches the furthest point it can comfortably reach, your physician will withdraw it while examining the lining of the colon again, but in greater detail this time.

-After a flexible sigmoidoscopy, a person can expect to resume to regular activities and a normal diet.
-There may be slight abdominal cramps or bloating during the first hour after the test.
+After a flexible sigmoidoscopy, you should be able to resume your regular activities and diet.
+You may experience slight abdominal cramping or bloating during the first hour after the test.

-The visit for the sigmoidoscopy exam takes about 20 to 30 minutes but the procedure itself generally 5-10 minutes.
-A health care provider performs a flexible sigmoidoscopy during an office visit or at an ambulatory endoscopy center.
+A sigmoidoscopy exam takes 20 to 30 minutes, with the procedure itself taking up just 10 minutes or less of that time.
+Your physician typically performs a flexible sigmoidoscopy during an office visit or at a endoscopy center.

-Colonoscopy is a much more complete colon exam and is ordinarily preferred for screening the colon for polyps or cancer.
-An X-ray test (barium enema) or a CAT scan are alternative ways of looking at your large bowel.
-The main drawback of these tests is that they only provide pictures of the shape of your bowel, don’t show details of the interior lining and do not allow samples to be taken or for polyps to be removed.
-You would require a similar bowel preparation for these tests as well.
+A colonoscopy is a much more comprehensive exam and is the preferred method of screening for polyps or colon cancer.
+A barium enema followed by X-rays or a CAT scan are alternative methods of assessing the large bowel.
+However, these options don’t reveal details of the interior lining of the colon – and do not allow tissue samples to be taken or for polyps to be removed.